chrisquince/WorkshopSept2017/README.md

 cp ../Annotate/final_contigs_gt1000_c10K.faa .
 ```

+Then we use diamond to match these against the NCBI NR.

 ```
 diamond blastp -p 8 -d $NR_DMD -q final_contigs_gt1000_c10K.faa -o final_contigs_gt1000_c10K.m8 > d.out
 ```

+Discussion point, what is the difference between NCBI NR and NT?

+Discussion point, what is the difference between diamond blastp and blastx?

 To classify the contigs we need two files a gid to taxid mapping file and a mapping of taxaid to full lineage: